thomaslindstrom/color-picker/README.md

 # A Color Picker for Atom

 A color picker for Atom.
-Either right click a color and select `Color picker`, or place the cursor on a color and hit `CMD-CTRL-C`.
+Either right click a color and select `Color picker`, or place the cursor on a color and hit `CMD-SHIFT-C`.
 Currently reads HEXA, RGBA, RGB and HEX.

 ## Preview